 If you’re in the Monastery, head to the west wing.

 The Maritime Museum commemorates Portugal’s history of navigation and discovery, run by the Navy and containing a variety of model ships.

-King Luis I began collecting Portuguese maritime items in 1863.
+King Luis the I began collecting Portuguese maritime items in 1863.
 The collection continued to grow until the museum was given its official current home in 1963.

 You’ll find 15th-ship models, historical paintings, maps, and navigational tools.